POP303U/quaver-scraper/README.md

 # quaver-scraper
-CLI tool for extracting assets in quaver
+CLI tool for extracting assets in [Quaver](quavergame.com), currently the Python version is the most stable and functional and should be used if stability and functionality if important to you.
-To install and configure the Python program for extracting assets from Quaver, you'll need to follow these steps:

 ## Setup